shakti230/Project2018/README.md

 Figure 18 outputs a matrix style graphical display of petal and sepal width and length, their relationship and dependency.

 ### Analysis 11 - Display data in histograms to show petal and sepal width and length
 I used the same data which was previously displayed in scatter and box graphs to display in a histogram output.
 Petal length and petal width seem to diverge from the normal distribution.
+I used the histogram grapgh to check the frequency distribution.

 ## Conclusion